dougeby/IntuneDocs/InTuneDocs/DeployUse/android-mam-policy-settings.md

   **Default value = Yes**
 - **Allow app to transfer data to other apps:** Select one of the options to specify the apps that the policy managed apps can send data to:
-  -   *Policy managed apps*: Allow transfer to only other restricted apps
+  -   *Policy managed apps*: Allow transfer to only apps that have the MAM policy
   -   *All apps*: Allow transfer to any app
   -   *None*: Do not allow data transfer to any app

   **Default value = Policy managed apps**
 - **Allow app to receive data from other apps:** Specify  from which apps  can transfer data to the policy managed apps:
-  -   *Policy managed apps*: Allow data transfers only from other restricted apps
+  -   *Policy managed apps*: Allow data transfers only from apps that have the MAM policy
   -   *All apps*: Allow data transfer from any app
   -   *None*: Do not allow data transfer from any app **Default value = All apps**